-I scoured the internet, read article after article to educate myself on how to become a better writer.
+I scoured the internet and read article after article to educate myself on becoming a better writer.
 The authors of the articles I read, although insightful, didn’t do much to improve my writing.
-What they did was confuse and instill self-doubt—lots of doubt.
+What they did was confuse and instill doubt—lots of doubt.

-One article told me that prologues and epilogues were the work of the devil.
-The author of that particular article claimed that many readers by-passed them completely.
-That may be so, but I didn’t understand that logic because I enjoy reading them and find them to be part of the fabric of the novel.
+One article told me prologues and epilogues were the work of the devil.
+The author of that particular article claimed many readers bypassed them completely.
+Maybe so, but I didn’t understand the logic since I enjoy reading them and find them part of the novel’s fabric.

-One publisher’s blog stipulated that they wouldn’t take on matter dealing with rape or violence against women, and as a newbie and based on the political climate of the day, I took that to heart.
-Yet confusion reigned supreme when many of the novels I read, movies I watched, and almost all successful television series delved in violence.
-I mean Law & Order: Special Victims Unit is on its twentieth season for God’s sake.
+One publisher’s blog stipulated they wouldn’t take on matters dealing with rape or violence against women, and as a newbie, and based on the political climate of the day, I took that to heart.
+Yet confusion reigned supreme when many novels I read, the movies I watched, and almost all successful television series delved in violence.
+I mean, Law & Order: Special Victims Unit is on its twentieth season, for God’s sake.

-Needless to say, I decided that it wasn’t the best recommendation to go by.
-Rape and violence against women or human beings for that matter is a part of life and you cannot shield yourself or your readers from it.
+Needless to say, I decided those recommendations weren’t in line with my belief.
+I believe rape and violence against women or human beings, for that matter, are a part of life.
+You can’t shield yourself or your readers from it.

-I read an editor’s critique where he stated that the length of the Harry Potter novels is too long.
+I read an editor’s critique stating that the length of the Harry Potter novels was too long.
 “Had they been properly edited, they would have been one-third shorter,” he said.
 I was happy to think that editors had likely told J.K.
-Rowling just that and that she stuck to her guns.
-Had the books been shortened, she may not have had the success, which to this day she relishes.
+Rowling just that and that she stuck to her belief.
+Had she listened to them, she might not have had the success, which to this day she relishes.

-Follow your instincts, define who you are in your writing, and do what you want, not what others think you should.
-Trying may lead to failure, but learning through failure is the best lesson of all.
+Follow your instincts.
+Define who you are in your writing style.
+Do what you want, not what others think you should.
+Trying may lead to failure, but learning through failure is the best lesson.